-- a) Advisory Council.
-As part of the Bank's efforts to strengthen stewardship further, the Bank's Advisory Council to the Chairman, created in 2016, currently has five-members, comprised of senior thought leaders, captains of industry and luminaries in their respective fields, the Advisory Council expands the range of expertise, experience, and collective wisdom available to the Bank. - b) Board of Directors.
+- (a) Advisory Council.
+As part of the Bank's efforts to strengthen stewardship further, the Bank has a three-member Advisory Council to the Chairman, created in 2016, composed of senior thought leaders, captains of industry and luminaries in their respective fields, the Advisory Council expands the range of expertise, experience, and collective wisdom available to the Bank. - (b) Board of Directors.
 Our fifteen-member Board plays a key role in setting our governance standards to meet our stakeholders' expectations.
 In 2022, Non-Executive Directors (NEDs) comprising a majority or 14 out of the 15, were elected to the Board in April.
 The only Executive Director (ED) is the President and CEO.
-The size of our Board is deemed appropriate given the complexity of operations of the Bank and the entire BPI group, the geographical spread of our business, and the significant time demands placed on the Directors.
-In 2022, the following membership and director classification changes occurred:
+The size of our Board is deemed appropriate given the complexity of operations of the Bank and the entire BPI group, our risk appetite the geographical spread of our business, and the significant time demands placed on the Directors.